 Any individual who knowingly transports an alien is subject to federal penalties, including a fine, imprisonment, and lifetime disqualification of commercial driving privileges.

-In certain circumstances, individuals may be eligible to request a hearing to contest the disqualification of their CDL.
-If the request is submitted within the required 20 days, the Texas Department of Public Safety (DPS) will send a letter to the individual to the address on record.
+In certain circumstances, you may be eligible to request a hearing to contest the disqualification of your CDL.
+If the request is submitted within the required 20 days, the Texas Department of Public Safety (DPS) will send you a letter to the address on record.
 The letter will provide the date, time and location of the hearing.
 Please allow up to 120 days for a hearing to be scheduled.
-Requests made after the required 20 days will be denied and the individual will be notified by mail.
+Requests made after the required 20 days will be denied and you will be notified by mail.

-Hearings are conducted in a municipal or justice court in the county where the individual lives.
-During the hearing, the individual is responsible for providing facts to the hearing officer who will determine if the grounds for the disqualification are valid.
+Hearings are conducted in a municipal or justice court in the county where you live.
+During the hearing, you are responsible for providing facts to the hearing officer who will determine if the grounds for the disqualification are valid.

 NOTE: If you have already been through the administrative hearing process and the decision resulted in the suspension of your driver license, you may be eligible to appeal that decision.

-If a CDL is disqualified due to the conviction of two or more serious traffic offenses then the individual will not have any reinstatement requirements.
-The CDL is automatically reinstated after the required disqualification period if there are not any other enforcement actions against the individual’s driving record.
+If your CDL or CLP is disqualified due to the conviction of two or more serious traffic offenses you will not have any reinstatement requirements.
+The CDL/CLP is automatically reinstated after the required disqualification period if there are not any other enforcement actions against your driving record.

-NOTE: CDL holders are not eligible to take the driver safety course.
+NOTE: CDL and CLP holders are not eligible to take the driver safety course.

-Individuals can check their driver eligibility status at the License Eligibility website.
+You can check your driver eligibility status at the License Eligibility website.